ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-histogram-series/index.md

 ## XY Histogram

-The histograms shown above all contain a single `xKey` with its frequency plotted on the y axis.
-However it is sometimes useful to visualise an `xKey` and `yKey` using a Histogram.
+The histograms shown above all contain a single `xKey` with its frequency plotted on the Y axis.
+However, it is also possible to provide Y values corresponding to the X values, by specifying both `xKey` and `yKey` properties.

-When using XY Histograms it is also useful to control how bins are aggregated using the `aggregation` series property.
+When using XY Histograms it is useful to control how bins are aggregated using the `aggregation` series property.
 The following sections compare the `sum` and `mean` aggregation functions.

 ### Summing Bins

-This is used to show the summing of one column or attribute for each of the bins.
-When a `yKey` is given, the default behaviour is to plot a total of the `yKey` values.
+The `sum` aggregation function is used to sum the values of a column or attribute for each of the bins.

+When a `yKey` is specified, the default behaviour is to plot a total of the `yKey` values.
 The kind of aggregation to use is controlled by the `series.aggregation` property.

 ```js
 series: [{